dohyung97022/awsGuide/README.md

     * #### VPC Flow Logs
       * Log in CloudWatch Logs or S3
-      * Caputre IP traffic information
+      * Capture IP traffic information
       * Within Network Interface in VPC
       * Cannot be tagged like other AWS resources
       * Cannot Change configuration after creation